mschermann/ios_sap_ucc/README.md

 |WebIDEEnabled|true| For testing purposed and WebIDE access|
 |WebIDESystem|<Your system id>| You need to identify your system|
 |WebIDEUsage| dev_abap, bsp_execute_abap, ui5_execute_abap, odata_abap, odata_gen, mobile, ui5_execute_abap | Defines how to use the system, **mobile** is important|

+* Check the connection to make sure it works.
+* This is your starting point destination, which you can clone to create specific destinations to use in your apps.
+* For instance, clone the destination, name it appropriately, and change the URL to include `/sap/opu/odata/sap/MMIM_MATERIAL_DATA_SRV/`

+## Setup the mobile services in the SAP Cloud Platform Cockpit

+Choose Services from the menu and filter for `mobile`, choose `Mobile Services, std`.
+Go to the service.

+* (For this step, I assume that you already have installed the SAP Cloud Platform SDK for iOS Assistant on your machine.)
+Go to `Important Links` and click on `Importing URLs directly (only supported by iOS Assistant)`.
+This should setup your assistant.
+* Choose `Destinations` from the menu and click on `New`, choose `Cloud Platform Destination`, choose the destination pointing to the `MMIM_MATERIAL_DATA_SRV`, and make sure that you add a Custom Header with `sap-client` for `Header Key` and your client number for `Header Value`.
+Everything else can be left as is.
+Finish and try to ping the destination.
+This should report `Ping successful`.

+## Use the SAP Cloud Platform SDK for iOS Assistant to build a starter app that tests the connection.

+Here, I assume that you have set up the SAP Cloud Platform SDK for iOS Assistant.
+Build the Sample Application and run it on your phone to ensure that everything is set up properly.

+* Choose `Create New` > `Create New Application`.
+* Your Cloud Cockpit Account should be there and highlighted.
+Next.
+* Provide a name and identifier for the app.
+Next.
+* Choose the destination that points to `MMIM_MATERIAL_DATA_SRV`.
+Next.
+Next.
+* Provide a product name.
+Next.
+Next.
+Finish.

+The assistant should build the project for you and open the project in Xcode.

+* If you want to run the app on your phone, you need to tell Xcode the Team for signing the app.
+Otherwise, run it in the simulator.
+* Fix any issues that Xcode is complaining about (e.g., the Logger is declared private)
+* Install the app on your phone.